Abhyankar's conjectures in Galois theory: Current status and future directions: Abstract

 \section{Abstract}

-This survey paper for the memorial volume for Abhyankar is about fundamental groups and Galois covers in positive characteristic.
+In this paper, we survey the major contributions of Abhyankar to the development of the theory of fundamental groups and Galois covers in positive characteristic.
 We first discuss the current status of four conjectures of Abhyankar about Galois covers in positive characteristic.
 Then we discuss research directions inspired by Abhyankar's work, including many open problems.